inet-framework/inet/doc/src/developers-guide/ch-tcp.rst

 TcpReno
 ~~~~~~~

-The :cpp:`TcpReno` algorithm extends the behaviour :cpp:`TcpTahoe` with
+The :cpp:`TcpReno` algorithm extends the behavior :cpp:`TcpTahoe` with
 *Fast Recovery*.
 This algorithm can also use the information transmitted
 in SACK options, which enables a much more accurate congestion control.